 Viruses transmitted by insects (arthropods), also called arboviruses, are among the most common causative agents of infectious diseases in humans.
 In recent decades, they have become a growing problem worldwide.
 Epidemics of vector-borne viral diseases have increased especially in tropical and subtropical regions.
 But even in the temperate latitudes of Europe, such as in Germany, the number of infections with arboviruses such as West Nile virus (WNV) or tick-bite encephalitis (TBE) virus is now increasing every year.
 One reason for this is that the summers are getting warmer and longer.
 Warm temperatures favour the spread of virus vectors, mostly mosquitoes or ticks, to the north.

 But even animal species that have been native to Germany for a long time are developing a new threat potential due to climate change.
 For instance, the common house mosquito of the genus Culex is increasingly becoming a vector of WNV.
 In 2019, cases of WNV infections caused by indigenously infected mosquitoes occurred in Germany for the first time.
-Locally acquired (so called autochthonous) WNV infections have also been identified in people in Germany in the last two years.
+Locally acquired (so called autochthonous) WNV infections have also been identified regularly in people in Germany in the following years.
 The infections occurred in the summer months between July and September.
 Since about 80 per cent of WNV infections are asymptomatic and therefore usually go undiagnosed, it is estimated that far more people have already been affected by the virus infection in Germany.

 In addition, a new exotic mosquito species has been spreading in Germany for years: the Asian tiger mosquito.
 While the tiger mosquito was first detected sporadically in southern Germany in 2007, larger populations are now also found in other regions such as Berlin during the summer months.
 Tiger mosquitoes act as vectors for dengue, Zika and Chikungunya viruses (DENV, ZIKV and CHIKV, respectively).
 So far, however, autochthonous cases of dengue, Zika and Chikungunya fever have not yet occurred in Germany and currently the risk of infection is considered by experts to be relatively low.